uranusjr/setl/README.rst

 The main difference is how build and runtime dependencies are installed.

-Traditionally Setuptools projects use ``setup_requires``, but that has various problems (e.g. fetch the dependencies as eggs) so pip discourages its usage, and advices using PEP 518 to specify build time dependencies instead.
+Traditionally Setuptools projects use ``setup_requires``, but that has `various problems <https://www.python.org/dev/peps/pep-0518/#id24>`__ and is discouraged in favour of using PEP 518 to specify build time dependencies instead.
 But Setuptools's project management commands do not handle PEP 518 declarations, leaving the user to install those build dependencies manually before using ``setup.py``.
 Setl commands mimic pip's build setup before calling their ``setup.py`` counterparts, so the build environment stays up-to-date.